jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 I started with the $x$-coordinate (and then solved for $y$).
 Why not start with the $y$-coordinate?
 Then we don't need to find square roots, but just square the value!
 Indeed, that would be another approach.
-In mathematical terms, I never just looked at my parabola on it's own, I was actually looking at the morphism of algebraic curves which is the projection to the $x$-axis!
+In mathematical terms, I never just looked at my parabola on its own, I was actually looking at the morphism of algebraic curves which is the projection to the $x$-axis!
 To be precise, I started with a point on the $x$-axis and then was finding preimages under this morphism.
 An alternative approach would be to look at the projection to the $y$-axis, or to any other line.
 It will yield different partitions into classes of the points on the parabola.